How Backgrounds Work in D&D 5e (And Which One to Pick)

 Skills: Acrobatics, Performance

-Feature: By Popular Demand — you can always find a place to perform (and get free room and board in exchange).
+Feature: By Popular Demand, a place to perform; room and board trades.

 Folk Hero